gretkierewicz/dissertation/README.md

 - Implementing the latest project version to the http://gret.ct8.pl
 - Implementing Employee's nested Modules view and serializer properly
 - Modules / Employee-Module Serializer - minor corrections (changed related name to supervised_modules)
+- Plan model - changed methods to properties, so these can be easily used in serializers

 ### To be done: